omkarium/rufendec/README.md

 ![Category][category-image]

-Rufendec (The Rust File Encryptor-Decryptor) is a lightweight CLI tool for AES-256 encryption and decryption, preserving file names and directory structure.
+Rufendec (Rust File Encryptor-Decryptor) is a lightweight CLI tool for AES-256 encryption and decryption, preserving file names and directory structure.
 With support for ECB/GCM modes, it simplifies securing and restoring files with ease, all powered by Rust.

 ### Use Case
 - <ins>**Encrypt files while preserving directory structure**</ins>: This allows you to upload encrypted files to cloud storage for backup.
 It's especially useful when your backup medium doesn’t support Full Disk Encryption (FDE).
 Additionally, it enables you to target specific files or folders for decryption from the backup, providing greater flexibility.